spatialos/UnrealGDK/README.md

 The interop code and schema generated for marshalling updates and RPCs has been committed directly to the source tree in `workers/unreal/Game/Source/SpatialGDK/Generated` and `schema/improbable/unreal/generated` respectively.
 This means you only need to re-run the commandlet if you have changed the code generator.

-Also provided are two non-load balanced launch scripts to assist in developing. 'one_worker_test.json' tests that managed workers launch correctly and ensures entities will never cross worker boundaries. 'two_worker_test.json' provides a static non-overlapping worker boundary between two workers to assist entity migration testing.
-As worker boundaries don't overlap, workers have no knowledge of entities authoritative on other workers.
-This is something we'll be addressing in future updates.
+There are also two non-load-balanced launch scripts to assist your development: 'one_worker_test.json' tests that managed workers launch correctly and ensures that entities never cross worker boundaries. 'two_worker_test.json' provides a static non-overlapping worker boundary between two workers to assist your entity migration testing.
+As worker boundaries don't overlap, workers have no knowledge of an entity which is under the authority of a different worker.

 ## Current focus:
 We are currently implementing cross-server actor transfers.